Payton Pritchard

 Payton Michael Pritchard (born January 28, 1998) is an American professional basketball player for the Boston Celtics of the National Basketball Association (NBA).
-He played college basketball for the Oregon Ducks.
-As a sophomore, Pritchard earned second-team all-conference honors in the Pac-12.
-In his senior year, Pritchard was a finalist for the Naismith College Player of the Year.
-Selected 26th overall in the 2020 NBA draft by the Celtics, he reached the NBA Finals with the team in both 2022 and 2024, securing a championship in 2024.
-In 2025, Pritchard was named NBA Sixth Man of the Year.
+He played college basketball for the Oregon Ducks, where he earned second-team all-conference honors in the Pac-12 as a sophomore.
+Pritchard was a finalist for the Naismith College Player of the Year in his senior year.
+Selected 26th overall in the 2020 NBA draft by the Celtics, Pritchard reached the NBA Finals with the team in both 2022 and 2024, securing a championship in 2024.
+In 2025, he was named NBA Sixth Man of the Year.

 Early life

 Pritchard won four consecutive state titles with West Linn High School and earned 2014 and 2015 Todd Pratt Player of the Year, Oregon Class 6a Player of the Year and Gatorade Oregon Player of the Year 2015.
 He averaged 22 points and 5.8 assists per game as a junior (2014–15) and 23.6 points, 6.8 assists and 3.1 steals as a senior (2015–16).
 A four-star recruit in the ESPN ranking, Pritchard committed to the University of Oregon Ducks in August 2015.
 He had previously committed to Oklahoma, where his father Terry played football.
 Pritchard scored 45 points in the Northwest Shootout, an all-star game between players from Oregon and Washington.